Brittas, County Dublin: Blue Gardenia pub

 The village has one pub, trading almost continuously since 1700, named the Blue Gardenia.
 Originally owned by the Dowlings in the 1840s and known as the Brittas Inn, by the 1900s it was known as Dillon's, before returning to the name the Brittas Inn.
 When the Dublin and Blessington Steam Tramway was built in 1888, the tram stop was constructed opposite the pub.

-The pub, which has a bar and restaurant that seats 70 guests is on a 1.2 acre site, was intended for sale in 2007 at a guide price of €3.5 million but at some point that year the pub was closed down and remained vacant for many years.
+The pub, which has a bar and restaurant that seats 70 guests is on a 1.2-acre site, was intended for sale in 2007 at a guide price of €3.5 million but at some point that year the pub was closed down and remained vacant for many years.
 It was put on the market in 2013, and eventually sold in January 2018, when it was bought by two County Dublin residents who retained its name and vintage charm.
 In 2021 a planning application was made to convert part of the ground-floor into two apartments but this was refused by the South Dublin County Council.
 A previous application to the pub was previously made in 2020.
-As of January 2023 the pub remains closed.
+As of January 2023 the pub remained closed.